-Northera is a prescription drug approved by the Food and Drug Administration (FDA) in 2014 to treat orthostatic hypotension (dizziness upon standing up) in people with Parkinson’s Disease.
+Northera is a prescription drug approved by the U.S. Food and Drug Administration (FDA) in 2014 to treat orthostatic hypotension (dizziness upon standing up) in people with Parkinson’s disease.
 Northera is also referred to by its drug name, droxidopa.

 How do I take it?